Sudan reintegrates 8,000 ex-fighters in 2017: DDR

 February 11, 2018 (KHARTOUM) - Sudan’s Disarmament, Demobilization and Reintegration (DDR) Commission said 8,000 fighters have been reintegrated in 2017.

-The DDR commissioner Salah al-Tayeb said 5,400 demobilized have been reintegrated as well 2,600 ex-fighters from the armed groups, Sudanese army and the Popular Defence Forces.
+The DDR commissioner Salah al-Tayeb said 5,400 demobilized have been reintegrated as well as 2,600 ex-fighters from the armed groups, Sudanese army and the Popular Defence Forces.

 Speaking after a meeting on the support for the DDR on Sunday, al-Tayeb pointed out to the strong political will to implement the DDR programmes, calling on rebels to lay down their arms and return to the country.